Please enter both an email address and a password.

 Shoulder and Elbow Surgery Fellowships

-This fellowship scheme is accredited under RSC - BESS Partnership
+This fellowship scheme is accredited under the RSC - BESS Partnership

 Stated learning aims:

-Structure of learning aims and outcomes are based on the ISCP model.
-The aims will map with the following criteria defined by the BESS / RCS panel:
+The structure of learning aims and outcomes is based on the ISCP model.
+The aims will map with the following criteria defined by the BESS/RCS panel:

 1. Professional behaviour and leadership skills